mzats001/econ590/README.md

 # econ590
 HW stuff
 Problem Set 1
-Special Topics in Economics (Econ 590)
-Cal State Fullerton
-Due: Febrary 11, 11:59 pm PST
-Rules
-Submit a single file named assighment1 Name Lastname.pdf to Canvas by the date and time above.
-You can convert Jupyter Notebook file (.ipynb) to pdf file by clicking File-Download-Pdf via Latex.
-This file must contain problem set writeup, code, and output.

 Problem 1: For Loop (10 points)
 Use a for loop to:
 a.
 Print the numbers 0 to 100